Copyright © 2016

 Everyone stood waiting for the next to appear.
 It was a solitary figure who showed up next; the butt of his musket was being dragged on the ground and the shaking knees showed his exhaustion.

 "One at fifty two minutes."
-Came the loud voice of Mister Sharp.
+Came the loud voice of Mister Grey.
 And so they came in one at a time until there were now only two to cross the line, a soldier and the young Officer.

 Thomas had partially relied on the fact that most Officers rode their horse most places and would not be used to running such distances.
 His assumption proved correct as the young Officer finally staggered over the line one step behind the last soldier.